Boris Johnson's brother steps down as Binance unit adviser - ExBulletin

 A spokesperson for Johnson did not respond to requests for comment from Reuters.

 Reuters reported in October that Binance had been looking for ways to circumvent regulatory scrutiny in Britain.
-Last year, the country’s Financial Conduct Authority (CIF) had also warned that Binance did not hold any form of authorization to offer UK-regulated services.
+Last year, the country’s Financial Conduct Authority (FCA) also warned that Binance did not hold any form of authorization to offer services regulated by Britain.
+(Reporting by Manya Saini and Niket Nishant in Bengaluru; Editing by Shinjini Ganguli)

 |